NayaneshGupte/rag-demo/README.md

 - `TELEGRAM_BOT_TOKEN`: Telegram bot token
 - `PINECONE_INDEX_NAME`: Your Pinecone index name

+- Note : You may have to create .env file.

 ### 3. Setup Gmail
 Place your `credentials.json` file (from Google Cloud Console) in the project root.